GameMakerDiscord/gml-tools-langserver/README.md

 ## Contributors

-This language server has been made by Jonathan Spira, @sanboxstudios or @sanbox anywhere people @ each other.
+Initial work on the Language Server was done by Jonathan Spira, @sanbox.
+Additional works creating and integrating GameMaker Rubber was done by @ImDaveead.

 ## Issue Reporting